comp500/filebisect/README.md

 5. Now test the system (e.g. modpack) again.
 If there is a conflict, run `filebisect bad`.
 If not, run `filebisect good`.
 6. When the bisection is done, FileBisect will say "Done!".
 The results are in `file-bisect-index.toml`, just Ctrl+F for `bad`.

-Note: If some of the files need to be there at the same time (e.g. dependencies), just move them from the temporary directory after running `filebisect bad` or `filebisect good`.
+Note: If some of the files need to be there at the same time (e.g. dependencies), just move them from the temporary directory (stored in `file-bisect-index.toml`, is in `%Temp%` on Windows) after running `filebisect bad` or `filebisect good`.
 FileBisect will automatically recognise where the files are each time you run it.

 ## To Do
 - Dependency checking
 - CurseForge dependency import
 - Recursion support (nested folders)
+- `.disabled` support (instead of moving to a temporary folder)
+- GUI